Republican accuses Ilhan Omar of being ‘affiliated’ with ‘terrorist organisations’

 Scott Perry disciplined for attack against Muslim congresswoman at centre of right-wing abuse

-As House lawmakers debated legislation to monitor and combat Islamophobia, Republican US Rep Scott Perry accused Democratic Rep Ilhan Omar – one of two Muslim women in Congress – of being affiliated with “terrorist organisations”.
+As House lawmakers debated legislation to monitor and combat Islamophobia, Republican US Rep Scott Perry baselessly accused Democratic Rep Ilhan Omar – one of two Muslim women in Congress – of being affiliated with “terrorist organisations”.

 The legislation authored by US Reps Omar and Jan Schakowsky as the Combating International Islamophobia Act calls for the US Department of State to create an office headed by a special envoy to be appointed by the president.